LEXI PROVIDES UPDATE ON ARENA ENFORCEMENT ACTION

 These forward-looking statements are based on reasonable assumptions and estimates of management of the Company at the time such statements were made.
 Actual future results may differ materially as forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Company to materially differ from any future results, performance or achievements expressed or implied by such forward-looking statements.
 Such factors, among other things, include: the ability of the Company to repay the Loan; and objections to the Foreclosure.
 Although the forward-looking statements contained in this news release are based upon what management of the Company believes, or believed at the time, to be reasonable assumptions, the Company cannot assure its shareholders that actual results will be consistent with such forward-looking statements, as there may be other factors that cause results not to be as anticipated, estimated or intended.

 Readers should not place undue reliance on the forward-looking statements and information contained in this news release.
-Except as required by law, the Company assumes no obligation to update the forward-looking statements of beliefs, opinions, projections, or other factors, should they change, except as required by law.
+Except as required by law, the Company assumes no obligation to update the forward-statements of beliefs, opinions, projections, or other factors, should they change, except as required by law.

 SOURCE Lithium Energi Exploration Inc.